Piasy/Xrash/README.md

 ## Android

 Use Gradle + CMake to build C++ sources, and save the unstripped `.so` libs, which are located inside `build/intermediates/cmake/release/obj`.
-Check the `build_android.sh` for details.
+Check `build_android.sh` for details.
 Note that you can build your sources with any NDK version.

 When crash happens, collect it from logcat like below: